-Please note: all classes are currently held via Zoom.
+Please note: classes are usually held face-to-face and via Zoom.

-- A3: Wednesday evenings 7pm to 9pm in Brunswick
+A3: Wednesday evenings 7pm to 9pm (Online only)

-Main Course A (Root) is the entry point to the Main Course Program for a new student.
+Main Course A (Root) is the entry point to, and the main foundation of, the Main Course Program for a new student.
 It is a vital base where transformative learning, experience and cultivation for everyone takes place and evolves along with one’s deepening meditation, practice and direct understanding.

 Main Course A weaves together diverse levels of interests, commitments and experiences of students into each term with 10 x 2 hour class sessions in meditation and Buddhist study, emphasising a practical approach to both conceptual and direct understanding.
 At the heart of Zen and Integrated Buddhist Studies (IBS) is the desire to allow students to explore these subjects from as many different views as possible.